iAndyHD3/SoundEffects/README.md

 ## Sounds

-- `orbJump01.ogg` is played when activating an orb
+- `orbJump01.ogg` played when activating an orb
 - `jump01.ogg` played when you jump (bad implemented and very buggy at the moment)
+- `padJump01.ogg` played when activating a pad

 ## Setup